lcwell/lcwell.github.io/content/log/compressing-weights-with-randomness/index.md

 - The effective rank is a quite pessimistic estimate for the minimal compression rank in this case.
 - All models allow for strong compression: even when the loss increases they maintain a stable level of accuracy (which can be attributed to the nature of classification problems; a regression task would probably have suffered more notably).
 - Being able to compress down to a rank as low as 16 hints towards strong over-parameterization of the models.
-It's very likely that dropout layers and the implicit regularization effects of SGD are responsible for preventing the model from over-fitting.
+It's very likely that dropout layers and the implicit regularization effects of SGD are responsible for preventing the model from overfitting in the first place.
 - The best stability is presented in `model6` which uses L2 weight decay.
 The L1 penalized `model10` seems to stabilize only after the effective rank, and the baseline `model0` shows the least stability under compression, especially in the terms of the loss.
 - An interesting idea to investigate would be to *train* the model in such a low-rank configuration: instead of learning a full linear layer $Wx + b$, one could drectly learn $U V x + b$.